Ash Wednesday (poem): Analysis

-The poem’s title comes from the Western Christian fast day marking the beginning of Lent, forty days before Easter.
+The poem’s title comes from the Western Christian fast day that marks the beginning of Lent, forty days before Easter.
 It is a poem about the difficulty of religious belief, and concerned with personal salvation in an age of uncertainty.
 In Ash Wednesday Eliot’s poetic persona, one who has lacked faith in the past, has somehow found the courage, through spiritual exhaustion, to seek faith.

 In the first section, Eliot introduces the idea of renunciation with a quote from Cavalcanti, in which the poet expresses his devotion to his lady as death approaches.
 Dante Gabriel Rossetti translated it under the title Ballata, Written in Exile at Sarzana, and rendered the first line as "Because I do not hope to return".
 The idea of exile is thus also introduced.

+Eliot's Opinion

+In a 1930 letter, Eliot wrote "I fancy that parts IV and V of it are much better than II (Salutation)."
+In two separate letters, Eliot wrote that the leopards represent "the World, the Flesh and the Devil".

 Publication information

 The poem was first published as now known in April, 1930 as a small book limited to 600 numbered and signed copies.
-Later that month an ordinary run of 2000 copies was published in the UK, and in September another 2000 published in the US.
+Later that month an ordinary run of 2000 copies was published in the UK, and in September another 2000 copies were published in the US.

 Eliot is known to have collected poems and fragments of poems to produce new works.
 This is most clearly seen in his poems "The Hollow Men" and "Ash-Wednesday" where he incorporated previously published poems to become sections of a larger work.
 Three of the five sections comprising "Ash-Wednesday" had already been published earlier as separate poems (years link to corresponding "[year] in poetry" articles):